ErichBSchulz/policytest/NewPolicies.md

 1. Expand the range of restorative justice and properly supervised diversionary measures.
 <!--- a.drugCourt --->
 1. Extend the operation of the Drug Court and the Youth Drug and Alcohol Court to more locations across Queensland.
-1. Increase funding and capacity of the Family Court to prioritise parenting proceedings involving family violence or where a party has breached a family violence order.domestic violence cases and breacheparenting proceedings involving family violence or where a party has breached a family violence order.s of domestic violence orders.
+1. Increase funding and capacity of the Family Court to prioritise parenting proceedings involving family violence or where a party has breached a family violence order.
 1. Ensure legal protections for research, investigation, and responsible disclosure of security vulnerabilities.
 <!--- a.bail --->
 1. Remove unjust restrictions on the right to apply for bail, ensuring that any conditions placed on bail are reasonable and are not an indirect method of refusing bail.